SmittyB00p/7K6l06Ibrll2Q4f5/README.md

 * Sesame_Fine_Tune.ipynb ran the fine-tuning of Sesame's CSM
 * submodule 'imagespeaker' that houses the end application

+Please open in Colab when you can.
+Most of the notebooks that have that option were created using Google Cloab for the GPU capability.

 The final product was an application that is able to extract text from an uploaded image and then uses the fine-tuned Sesame model to generate human like audio from that text.